Introduction

 Writing finally began in 2018 as my Dad continued to decline.
 The person he was had mostly left us, but there were still glimmers of the old him there.

-He passed just as the series was coming to an end, a full eight parts.
-The last part was unfortunately shorter that I had intended, as I found it impossible to continue to write the story.
+He passed just as the series was coming to an end, a full eight parts completed.
+The last part was unfortunately shorter than I had intended, as I found it impossible to write for a time after his death.

 Now it's 2025, and I've dusted off this early work, and revamped it, adding significant amounts of dialog and detail.
-Seriously, part three about twice as long as it was originally.
-I've also broken it down into chapters, as the original novella was just continuous text.
+I've also broken it down into better organized chapters from the original unbroken text.
+From just over 28,000 words, expanded to just over 93,000.

 I hope you enjoy this story, it means very much to me.